Reference

 Sandbox tool policy is a separate layer from agent tool policy — even if an agent allows

 messageorbrowser, those tools are blocked in sandboxed sessions unless explicitly listed intools.sandbox.tools.allow.
 The default sandbox allow list does not includemessage,browser,memory_search,memory_get, orweb_fetch.
 WhatsApp DM sessions (and all non-main sessions) are sandboxed withmode: "non-main"or"all".
-Usetools.sandbox.tools.allowwith the full list including any tools your sandboxed sessions need.alsoAllowdoes not work with the default policy — must specify the completeallowlist.Sandbox image must be built before use — the default
+Usetools.sandbox.tools.allowwith the full list including any tools your sandboxed sessions need, or usetools.sandbox.tools.alsoAllow(2026.3.28+) to extend the default policy without specifying the full list.Sandbox image must be built before use — the default

 openclaw-sandbox:bookworm-slimis rawdebian:bookworm-slimwith no packages.
 Runcd $(npm root -g)/openclaw && ./scripts/sandbox-setup.shbefore enabling Docker sandboxing.
 Without this, all exec calls inside the sandbox fail (sh: 1: git: not found).exec host not allowedwhen sandboxed — exec calls targeting the gateway host fail withexec host not allowed (requested gateway; configure tools.exec.host=sandbox to allow).
 Add"tools": { "exec": { "host": "sandbox" } }to route exec to the sandbox container by default.
 Withmode: "non-main"(recommended), this only affects sandboxed sessions (channel DMs/groups/cron) — the Control UI session runs on host and exec goes to host naturally.
 Withmode: "all", the Control UI session is also sandboxed and all exec calls hit this.
 Prefermode: "non-main"— the operator’s Control UI session should run on host.Sandbox